7 Hanna Court (11517 Lake Shore Boulevard)

 About two-thirds of the inside woodwork was done in oak, and the floors paved with brick imported especially for Hanna from England.
 Its ventilation system was unusual and thought to be the best devised for a like purpose.
 The air was vented through a ten-inch pipe that ran underground entirely around the building.

-Three of the living units had two floors and the remaining two units were second-floor units.
+Three of the living units had two floors, and the remaining two groups were second-floor units.
 The caretaker’s suite included a basement.
 The first and second floors consisted of a kitchen, living room, three bedrooms, a bath equipped with showers and the newest sanitary appliances, and attic space.
 The finish was painted plaster, walls and ceilings, wood floors, and natural and enamel trim.
 The living room had a fireplace.

 The second-floor suites were similar and consisted of a kitchen, living room, three bedrooms, bath, and hallway.
 Remaining two-floor suites consisted of living room, dining room, kitchen and utility room, bathroom, three bedrooms, and hall.
 Finish varied throughout and was generally painted plaster and enamel trim.
 Floors were mostly wood with asphalt tile or linoleum in the kitchens and baths.

 Newport North Shore Development acquired the property on December 7, 1989, to become part of the 75-acre Newport Harbor development.
 Included was the planned renovation of the former Hanna home.
 The building became a separate residence in 1989, with the address changing to 7 Hanna Court.